Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 Feb 24 2020

-- NPC tab added, this new tab allows on the fly simple contained NPC rolling without a new character sheets with template integration, fully featured with up to 5 weapons & spells for each NPC.
+- NPC tab added, this new tab allows simple contained NPC mini-cs creation with template integration, featured with up to 5 weapons & spells for each NPC.
 Good for GMs and players.
 - All skill rolls now have Success/Fail msg
 - Heal Adv-Skill: Added new Heal template witch displays IntBonus
-- Advantage Rule selection (from the corebook).
+- Optional Advantage Rule selection (core book).
 See settings tab
 - SL modifier for all simple and dramatic rolls, displays after the SL result {e.g. Success Level -3 | +Mod 0}.
-SL results also in Bold.
+SL results now also in Bold.
-- Removed Hit location from opposed rolls
+- Removed Hit location from opposed rolls.
-- Defensive Melee weapon tick now adds +1 SL when opposing as per rulebook, uses new SL modifier field (rather then +10 to the target roll)
+- Defensive Melee weapon tick now adds +1 SL when opposing as per rulebook, uses new SL modifier field (rather then +10 to the target roll as before)

 Feb 17 2020